 Pinot, Pizza & Policy is designed for Chamber members to come together to discuss timely policy and legislative issues in an informal setting.
 Come and go, these bimonthly “happy hour” events feature a brief presentation by the Chamber’s professional team, or a guest speak who is an expert in an area on a selected topic.
 Chamber members have opportunity for Q&A, and to share their positions, listen and learn from fellow business leaders and community members.

-Recently, on December 6, Aaron Cox with the Texas Association of Business (TAB), helped the Greater Waco Chamber provide a preview of the 85th Texas Legislative Session.
+Aaron Cox, with the Texas Association of Business (TAB), recently helped the Greater Waco Chamber provide a preview of the 85th Texas Legislative Session.
 Click Here to review his presentation.

 Waco Day in Austin

-Waco Day in Austin, which will be held March 14-15, 2016, is a bi-annual event designed to engage local and state legislators annually on important legislation in Austin.
+Waco Day in Austin, which was recently held March 15, 2017, is a bi-annual event designed to engage local and state legislators annually on important legislation in Austin.
 This includes meeting with board and department leaders on issues pertinent to Central Texas such as water, transportation and economic development, as well as establishing meetings to engage local and state leaders in Waco and Austin on Chamber priority positions.
 This full day of activities includes introductions in the House and Senate chambers and a briefing with legislators and agency heads.

 U.S. Federal Issues Briefing Series